Choosing when is the best time to go to Disneyland is not actually as hard as it may seem.

 Soaring Over California is still one of my favourites and if you get there early, like we did last time, no one was there at all so we whizzed in and were seated in our flying machine within three minutes for an airborne glide over California, which includes the smell of oranges when you get to Orange County.

-I was lucky enough to be invited over for the media opening of Cars Land and still this park is one of my favourites with Radiator Springs Racers and a couple of others plus dining.
+I was also lucky enough to be invited over for the media opening of Cars Land and still this park is one of my favourites with Radiator Springs Racers plus dining.
 The kids will love this.

-You’ll also find oldies like the Tower of Terror with lines up to 80 minutes the last time I rocked up, and the fun film set area which is now part of the grand entrance and is worth visiting if you want to see how they make animated videos, but over at Paradise Pier there’s the breathless California Screamin roller coaster which does the full loop-de-loop and the really fun Toy Story Mania which is a 4D ride where you battle with shooting targets with your laser gun while having air blowing at you and your carriage moving.
+The Tower of Terror has been reimagined and lines up to 80 minutes is not uncommon.
+Over at Paradise Pier there’s the breathless California Screamin roller coaster which does the full loop-de-loop and the really fun Toy Story Mania which is a 4D ride where you battle against your opponent sitting beside you shooting targets with your laser gun while having air blowing at you and your carriage moving all over the place.

 There are other rides to keep you entertained for ages here too, but one worth taking your little girls into is definitely The Little Mermaid.
 Very tame and very cute.